PUBLIC HEARING PROCESS

 Public Hearings are a vital part of Council’s review when applications are made to change the City’s Official Community Plan or Zoning Bylaw.
 A Public Hearing is the primary means for residents to present their views to Council, and is Council’s opportunity to listen to members of the public.
 The purpose is not for Council to discuss and debate the topic.
 Simply put, the public speaks and Council listens.

 Residents who wish to address Council at a Public Hearing may speak before Council, or may provide a a written submission.
 Both methods shall form part of the public record.
 Written submissions may be provided any time after the date of notification (first advertisement of the Public Hearing) until the close of the Public Hearing.
+The deadline for submitting written comments which will be delivered for Council’s review prior to the hearing will be mentioned in the advertising for the hearing.
 Written submissions received the day of the Public Hearing will be distributed to Council as part of the record of submissions, but may not be provided to them before the start of the Hearing.

 Each speaker shall sign in prior to addressing council.
 Depending on the specific hearing, sign in sheets may be provided at the delegates table or podium, or speakers may sign in prior to entering Council Chambers.
 Speakers shall provide their name and residential street address as part of the record.